swatiarora11/spfx-daily-feed/README.md

 * An active subscription of Sharepoint Online and Microsoft Teams.
 * Office 365 account(s) with administrative rights for Sharepoint Online and Microsoft Teams workloads.

-## Deployment Guide
+## Anatomy of Webpart

-This guide explains the deployment of SPFx Updates Webpart using an example wherein webpart is hosted in the Viva Connections page.
 An overview snapshot of the **SPFx Updates Webpart** highlighting its major sections is shown in the below figure.

 <p> <img src="screenshots/webpart overview.png"/>